 Trade dress is the design and shape of the materials in which a product is packaged.
 Product configuration, the design and shape of the product itself, may also be considered a form of trade dress.
 The Lanham Act protects trade dress if it serves the same source-identifying function as a trademark.
 It is possible to register trade dress as a trademark, but for practical reasons most trade dress and product configurations are protected without registration under 15 U.S.C. § 1125(a).

-Regardless of where you’re located, we can help perform your federal trademark search, prepare your trademark application, guide you through the trademark registration process, respond to a trademark office action, represent you in trademark opposition and trademark cancellation proceedings, and pursue litigation against those infringing on your trademark.
+Regardless of where you’re located, we can help perform your federal trademark search, prepare your trademark application, guide you through the trademark registration process, respond to a trademark office action, represent you in trademark opposition and trademark cancellation proceedings, pursue litigation against those infringing on your trademark, and more.
 Some common claims include:

 - False advertising, description, or designation of origin